avinor/tau/README.md

 2. Download tau from [Release page](https://github.com/avinor/tau/releases) for your OS
 3. Rename file to `tau` and add it to your `PATH`

-Alternatively clone this repository and run `go install` to install latest version.
+Alternatively clone this repository and run `make build` to install latest version.

 ## How it works